-From building relationships to using technology and understanding how living with dementia feels, we support residents to feel relaxed, secure and happy in their new home.
+From building relationships to understanding how living with dementia feels, we support residents to feel relaxed, secure and happy in their new home.

 Life with Dementia

 When a person lives with dementia some things might change, but not everything has to.
-That’s why, instead of focusing on the things a person can no longer do, we support them to continue to do the things that make them smile.
+That’s why, instead of focusing on the things a person can no longer do, we support them to continue to do the things that bring them happiness.

 We offer a range of care, from residential dementia support for people who need a little help with daily tasks, such as washing, dressing and taking medication, to nursing dementia care for those with long-term medical conditions or physical disabilities.
 We’ll create a personalised care plan for each individual, while our nursing teams are supported by a local GP and hospital consultant, making sure our residents receive the best care.

 We also realise that surroundings have a big impact on well-being and can make life easier for people living with dementia.
 Many of our homes have dementia-friendly living environments, such as colour-coded routes to help people get around, reminiscence rooms to spark memories and sensory gardens that stimulate using sight, sounds and fragrances.